TheProjectM/2019/Docker/README.md

     docker stack rm <stackname or appname>      # Tear down an appliation docker swarm leave --force     # Tear down a single node swarm from the manager.

+### **Part4: Swarm**

+#### Introduction

+In part3, you took an app you wrote in part2, and defined how it should run in produciton by turning it into a service, scaling it up to 5x in the process.

+Here in part4, you deploy this application onto a cluster, running it on multiple machines.Multi-container, multi-machine applications are made possible by joining multiple machines into a "Dockerized" cluster called a **swarm**.

+#### Understanding Swarm clusters

+A swarm is a group of machines that are running Docker and joined into a cluster.
+After that has happened, you continue to run the Docker commands you're used to, but how they are executed on a cluster by a **swarm manager**.
+The machines in a swarm can be physical or virtual.
+After joining a swarm, they are reffered to as **nodes**.

+Swram managers can use sereval strategies to run containers, such as "emptiest node" --which fills the least utilized machines with containers.
+Or "global", which ensures that each machine gets exactly one instance of the specified container.
+You instruct the swarm manager to use these strategies in the Compose file, just like the one you have already been using.

+Swarm manageers are the only machines in a swarm that can execute your commands, or authorize other machines to join the swarm as **workers**.
+Workers are just there to provide capacity and do not have the authority to tell any other machine what it can and cannot do.

+Up until now, you have been using Docker in s single-host mode on your local machine.
+But Docker also cdan be switched into **swarm mode**, and that is what enables the use of swarms.
+Enabling swarm mode instantly makes the current machine a swarm manager.
+From then on, Docker runs the commnads you execute on the swarm you are managing, rather than just on the current machine.